≡ Menu

 Pyloric Stenosis in Dogs… Symptoms, expectations and costs!

-Much of the information discuss below will be equally applicable to our feline friends so if you feel that your cat may be suffering from this condition, feel free to keep on reading because we feel that you too will be able to find a lot of valuable information here as well.
+While pyloric Stenosis is a condition that can affect cats, it is far more common in dogs so we will focus our discussion on our canine friends.
+That said, however, much of the information discussed below will be equally applicable to our feline friends, so if you feel that your cat may be suffering from this condition, feel free to keep on reading because we think that you, too, will be able to find a lot of valuable information here as well.

 Because…

-At the end of the day whether it’s a dog or a cat that has this condition, one should not take its presence lightly!
-You see, pyloric stenosis is a medical condition that affects the tubing that allows the stomach to pass food onto the small intestine where it can be ‘processed’ by the body.
+At the end of the day, whether it’s a dog or cat with this condition, one should not take its presence lightly!
+You see, pyloric stenosis is a medical condition that affects the tubing that allows the stomach to pass food onto the small intestine, where it can be ‘processed’ by the body.
+This can develop into a hazardous condition because it prevents your poor pup from gaining any nutrients from the food they eat.

 In fact…

-This is certainly going to be quite unpleasant for you and for your housekeeping abilities, it is actually quite serious for the dog.
+Dogs with this condition can eat all they like, and it won’t pass through the body.
+Instead, the “unfortunate” pooch will vomit it back up again.
+And while this is undoubtedly going to be quite unpleasant for you and your housekeeping abilities, it is pretty severe for the dog.
 You see, prolonged exposure to this condition can lead to starvation in undiagnosed dogs, ending ultimately in death.

-And the problem is…
+The main problem is…

-We here at IndulgeYourPet wanted to take a moment and take a closer look at Pyloric Stenosis and find out what it is, what it does and how we go about treating or identifying it so that if you do find yourself in the position of owning a dog that develops this condition, you’ll be better prepared to know what to expect!
+It’s not only hard to diagnose this tricky condition, but it is also only treatable via surgery.
+So, if your dog contracts this condition, you can bet on the fact that it will be pretty costly to fix!
+This is why we here at IndulgeYourPet wanted to take a moment and take a closer look at Pyloric Stenosis and find out what it is, what it does, and how we go about treating or identifying it so that if you do find yourself in the position of owning a dog that develops this condition, you’ll be better prepared to know what to expect!

-So, what is pyloric stenosis in dogs and what does it do?
+So, what is pyloric stenosis in dogs?

 And what happens…